DonghyungKim/ETRI-Dual-Hand-Arm-Robot/docs/README_details_etri_dual_hand_arm_system.md

 ## TF information

-The transforms of important links of the robot, such as the tool frame, the root frame of the hand, and the camera frame, are published as `/tf` topic messages as follows.
+The transforms of important links of the robot, such as the tool frame, the root frame of the hand, and the camera frame, are published as `/tf` topic messages.
 To see where each frame is attached, click on the corresponding Xform in the stage panel of IssacSim.

 | Frame ID  |  Xform in the stage panel | the Stage Tre Description |
 |---|---|---|